Fed raises key rate by half-point and signals more to come

 AP Economics Writer

+The Fed made clear, in a statement and a news conference by Chair Jerome Powell, that it thinks sharply higher rates are still needed to fully tame the worst inflation bout to strike the economy in four decades.

-The Fed boosted its benchmark rate a half-point to a range of 4.25% to 4.5%, its highest level in 15 years.
-Though lower than its previous three-quarter-point hikes, the latest move will further heighten the costs of many consumer and business loans and the risk of a recession.
+The central bank boosted its benchmark rate a half-point to a range of 4.25% to 4.5%, its highest level in 15 years.
+Though lower than its previous three-quarter-point hikes, the latest move will further increase the costs of many consumer and business loans and the risk of a recession.

-The policymakers also forecast that their key short-term rate will reach a range of 5% to 5.25% by the end of 2023.
-That suggests that the Fed is prepared to raise its benchmark rate by an additional three-quarters of a point and leave it there until the end of next year.
+More surprisingly, the policymakers forecast that their key short-term rate will reach a range of 5% to 5.25% by the end of 2023.
+That suggests that the Fed is poised to raise its rate by an additional three-quarters of a point and leave it there through next year.
 Some economists had expected that the Fed would project only an additional half-point increase.

 The latest rate hike was announced one day after an encouraging report showed that inflation in the United States slowed in November for a fifth straight month.
 The year-over-year increase of 7.1%, though still high, was sharply below a recent peak of 9.1% in June.